The characteristics of a probability distribution function (PDF) for a discrete random variable are as follows:

 - Each pick is not independent, since sampling is without replacement.

 The outcomes of a hypergeometric experiment fit a hypergeometric probability distribution.
-The random variable X = the number of items from the group of interest. .
+The random variable X = the number of items from the group of interest.
+The distribution of X is denoted X ~ H(r, b, n), where r = the size of the group of interest (first group), b = the size of the second group, and n = the size of the chosen sample.
+It follows that

 A Poisson probability distribution of a discrete random variable gives the probability of a number of events occurring in a fixed interval of time or space, if these events happen at a known average rate and independently of the time since the last event.
-The Poisson distribution may be used to approximate the binomial, if the probability of success is "small" (less than or equal to 0.01) and the number of trials is "large" (greater than or equal to 25).
-Other rules of thumb are also suggested by different authors, but all recognize that the Poisson distribution is the limiting distribution of the binomial as n increases and p approaches zero.
+The Poisson distribution may be used to approximate the binomial, if the probability of success is "small" (less than or equal to 0.05) and the number of trials is "large" (greater than or equal to 20).